Search Post on this Blog

 "Equality before the law" is a fundamental principle of justice that emphasizes that all individuals, regardless of their background, status, or characteristics, should be treated equally by the legal system.
 It means that every person, regardless of their social, economic, or political standing, is subject to the same laws and regulations.

-No one is above the law, and no one should receive special treatment or discrimination by virtue of their position, wealth, or any other factor.
+No one is above the law, and no one should receive special treatment or discrimination by their position, wealth, or any other factor.

-19. Where did the concept of “Equal Protection of law” was originated?
+19. Where did the concept of “Equal Protection of law” originate?

 a) Britain